-8 E.g. in SOFIA 2018 available at www.fao.org/3/I9540EN/i9540en.pdf elements (bottom rows) and criteria.
-SPECIES/STOCKS ECOSYSTEM Target Target/non-target Categories Under fished Develo- ping Fully fished Overfished Depleted Collapsed Threatened Protected spp VMEs Ecosystems Metric (B/B {MSY}) >2.0 2.0-1.2 1.2- 0.8 0.8-0.5 0.5-02 <blim< td="">< 0.2Jurisdictional designation <0.2Density of vulnerable spp.Structure and function</blim<> < 0.2 Jurisdictional designation <0.2 Density of vulnerable spp.
-Structure and function Goal Maintain at target level Rebuild to target level Protect/maintain/restore Goal No SAI Within SEL Main measures Conventional controls of fishing mortality level and distribution (fishing pattern) fishing pressure and stock en protection; noratoria and nhancement easures Move-on rules; Protected areas Meet 6A-6C.
-Maintain structure and function Management plan Rebuilding plans (RP) RP may be mandatory plans may be lished T6 Element 6A -Sust ainably ha rvested 6B-Depleted 6C-Threatened spp. and vulnerable ecosystems 6D-Safe ecological limits
+SPECIES/STOCKS ECOSYSTEM Targ et Target/non-target Categories Under fished Develo- ping Fully fished Over- fished Deple- ted Col- lapsed Threatened Protected spp VMEs Ecosystems Metric (B/B {MSY}) >2.0 2.0-1.2 1.2-0.8 0.8-0.5 0.5-02 <blim< td="">< 0.2Jurisdictional designation <0.2Density of vulnerable spp.Structure and func- tion</blim<> < 0.2 Jurisdictional designation <0.2 Density of vulnerable spp.
+Structure and func- tion Goal Maint tain at targe t level Rebuild to target level Protect/maintain/restore Goal No SAI Within SEL Main meas- ures Conventional controls of fishing mortality level and distribution (fishing pattern) pressure and protec- t protection; oratoria and stock ement measures Move-on rules; Protected areas Meet 6A-6C.
+Maintain structure and func- tion Management plan Rebuilding plans (RP) RP may / he mandatory plans may be lished T6 Element 6A -Sus tainably ha rvested 6B-Depleted 6C-Threatened spp. and vulnerable ecosystems 6D-Safe ecological limits

-^{}Using the confidence limits of the fully-fished category adopted in FAO reports (FAO, 2011, 2016)
+Using the confidence limits of the fully-fished category adopted in FAO reports (FAO, 2011, 2016)

-372 Target 6,

-Table 1 and Table 2 contain terms that may need some clarification.
+Target 6, Table 1 and Table 2 contain terms that may need some clarification.
 The terms "target species" and "non-target species" are used neither in UNCLOS nor in the CBD.
 However, they are solidly established in fishery science and management and cannot be avoided when reporting on fisheries.
 The concepts of "significant adverse impact" (SAI) and "safe ecological limit" (SEL) are relatively new, both in biodiversity conservation and fishery management, and tend to be used in ecosystem contexts, whereas the concept of "biologically safe limit" is commonly used in fisheries and usually applied to individual stocks.
 It is important to understand the relationship between these terms for a consistent interpretation and consolidation of the information provided in reports of the status and trends of fisheries (Figure 2).